1 Corinthians Chapter 6 Summary

 Discussion Questions for 1 Corinthians, Chapter 6

-1. Why does Paul suggest rectifying disputes within the church instead of in the courts?
-Is there ever a time in which a believer can or should sue another believer?
+- Why does Paul suggest rectifying disputes within the church instead of in the courts?
+Is there ever a time when a believer can or should sue another believer?
 Why does this particular action damage the witness of the church so badly?

-2. What steps can we take to resolve conflicts and disputes in a Godly manner?
-Why is it important that we not publicize our disputes amongst the lost world?
+- What steps can we take to resolve conflicts and disputes in a godly manner?
+Why is it important that we do not publicize our disputes among the lost world?

-3. Why is it important to be reminded that "some of you used to be like this" (HCSB) in regards to sin?
+- Why is it important to be reminded that "some of you used to be like this" (HCSB) in regard to sin?
 How does this reflect the reality of God's grace in our lives?
 In what ways have you seen God transform your life from a life of sin to a life that is pleasing to Him?

-4. What 3 actions in verse 11 does God do to us when we are saved?
+- What three actions in verse 11 does God do to us when we are saved?
 What is the significance of each of these actions?
 How does it encourage you to see that God is the orchestrator of the spiritual work in your heart, and that it does not depend on you?

-8. Is the phrase "everything is permissible" (HCSB) a quote from Paul directly, or a reference Paul is making of someone else?
-If he is quoting someone else, then how does that change the way that we view our conduct?
+- Is the phrase "everything is permissible" (HCSB) a quote from Paul directly, or a reference Paul is making to someone else?
+If he is quoting someone else, then how does that change the way we view our conduct?

-9. What "price" (HCSB) was our body bought for?
-How does the price that Christ paid for us demonstrate both His love for us, and His expectations for our moral character?
+- What price (HCSB) was our body bought for?
+How does the price that Christ paid for us demonstrate both His love for us and His expectations for our moral character?

 Key Words/Phrase